udipta/trySeleniumwithPython/README.md

-# trySeleniumwithPython
+# Handling WebDriver in Python"

-handling webdriver in python
+worinking on selenium remote webdriver with python